cubexch/ansible-cube-guardian/README.md

 ### 6.7.
 Create `host_vars` for your non-sensitive Guardian Node Configuration

 > Update the path to use your new guardian hostname
+>
+> It is strongly recommended to set the `guardian_listen_webadmin_interface` to an internal interface so that it is not exposed publicly.
+This Ansible role will not open firewall rules for this interface/port.

 `inventory/host_vars/example-guard-1/guardian.yml`